platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - CL: true, but how to rephrase it without losing this last point?
 -->

-Good Scientific Practise demands that primary data are available for a minimum of 10 years after when a scientific publications relies on them, and so should models [@DFG2022].
+Good Scientific Practice demands that primary data are available for a minimum of 10 years after when a scientific publications relies on them, and so should models [@DFG2022].
 This is often a difficult requirement when models are developed in externally funded projects, when hardware and software environment change, or where mobility requirements demand for relocations of staff and frequent change of jobs.
 Mobility is a good argument in such circumstances for releasing your model as Free and Open Source Software (FOSS) so that the developer herself can take it along.

 <!-- @todo Citation needed on support from communities, -->